-Those who have a history in sports can be much more aggressive with their gas mileage rises, but it’s still helpful to increase their duration every 2 weeks instead of every week.
+Those with a history in sports can be much more aggressive with their gas mileage rises, but it’s still helpful to increase their duration every 2 weeks instead of every week.

 Exactly how far should I run before I enroll in my first race?

 However, the marathon is the only exception to this rule.
 Given that this race is as long, you’ll probably never run as long throughout the training.
-Beginning runners need to complete at least a full year of consistent running before they attempt a marathon.
+Beginning runners must complete at least a full year of consistent running before attempting a marathon.
 It’s a difficult race.

 What is the optimal duration of my first race?